ionoid/docs.ionoid.io/docs/debug-iot-devices.md

 #### Inspecting Device Logs

-Information about Device services and Apps logs can be found using the `journalctl` which is part of [systemd-journald](https://www.freedesktop.org/software/systemd/man/systemd-journald.service.html), it only handles current boot logs as they are stored in a volatile way below `/run/log/journal/` ; and they are cleaned at reboot.
+Information about device services and apps logs can be found using the `journalctl` which is part of [systemd-journald](https://www.freedesktop.org/software/systemd/man/systemd-journald.service.html), it only handles current boot logs as they are stored in a volatile way below `/run/log/journal/` ; and they are cleaned at reboot.